At a Glance

 Cost: Free.

-Tips: On weekends, Loch Raven Drive is closed between Providence Road & Dulaney Valley Road.
-Walk-ins and biking are allowed.
-Scopes, and sometimes boots, are useful.
-Open for public hunting; be aware of hunting seasons and plan accordingly.
-Obey all “No Entry” and “No Parking’ signs. ■ No restrooms.
+Tips: Prior to Covid, on weekends Loch Raven Drive was closed to vehicles between Providence Road & Dulaney Valley Road.
+The weekend road closures were suspended during Covid and as of spring 2024, have not been resumed.
+Until further notice, Loch Raven Drive remains open to vehicles 24/7. ■ Scopes, and sometimes boots, are useful. ■ Open for public hunting; be aware of hunting seasons and plan accordingly. ■ Obey all “No Entry” and “No Parking’ signs. ■ No restrooms.

 Best Seasons: Winter and spring are best, but there is something to see year-round.